 Blemishes that appear on our faces and across our body can make us feel self conscious and fungal acne is no exception.
 Characterized by small, itchy pimples, fungal acne is caused by infection in the hair follicles as a result of the naturally occurring yeast on our body overpowering the bacteria on the skin.
-When left untreated or when treated improperly, fungal acne can persist and cause discomfort and be a lingering source of frustration in appearance.
+When left untreated or when treated improperly, fungal acne can persist and cause discomfort and be a lingering source of frustration in appearance at the affected area.
 Diagnosing fungal acne from regular acne vulgaris is the key to the right treatment.
-Dr. Michele Green has been an expert in the treatment of acne vulgaris, fungal acne, acne scarring, and the best acne treatments, for over 25 years in NYC.
+Dr. Michele Green in NYC has been an expert in the treatment of acne vulgaris, fungal acne, and the best ace scar and acne treatments for over 25 years.

 As a name, fungal acne can be deceiving.
 While fungal acne can often have a similar appearance to acne vulgaris – whiteheads, blackheads, or pustules that are extremely common throughout puberty as hormones change – fungal acne has a different cause and therefore requires different treatment.
 When patients develop fungal acne, they often mistake if for acne vulgaris and try to treat it as such.
 But conventional acne treatments do not work on fungal acne and can actually make the condition worse.
 While there are many dermatology treatments available for fungal acne, it is important to receive the correct diagnosis from a dermatologist so your skin condition can be addressed effectively.